ovh/docs/pages/web/web-paas/configuration-services/headless-chrome/guide.en-au.md

 Puppeteer allows your application to [create screenshots](https://pptr.dev/#?product=Puppeteer&version=v1.17.0&show=api-pagescreenshotoptions), [emulate a mobile device](https://pptr.dev/#?product=Puppeteer&version=v1.17.0&show=api-pageemulateoptions), [generate PDFs](https://pptr.dev/#?product=Puppeteer&version=v1.17.0&show=api-pagepdfoptions), and much more.

-You can find some useful examples of using headless Chrome and Puppeteer on $partner_full on the Community Portal:
+You can find some useful examples of using headless Chrome and Puppeteer on Web PaaS on the Community Portal:

 * [How to take screenshots using Puppeteer and Headless Chrome](https://community.platform.sh/t/how-to-take-screenshots-using-puppeteer-and-headless-chrome/305)
 * [How to generate PDFs using Puppeteer and Headless Chrome](https://community.platform.sh/t/how-to-generate-pdfs-using-puppeteer-and-headless-chrome/306)